metamorph-inc/cpython/Doc/faq/windows.rst

 initialize it.
 You do not link your .exe with foo.lib, as that would cause Windows to require the DLL to be present.

-Note that the search path for foo.pyd is PYTHONPATH, not the same as the path that Windows uses to search for foo.dll.
+Note that the search path for foo.pyd is OMPYTHONPATH, not the same as the path that Windows uses to search for foo.dll.
 Also, foo.pyd need not be present to run your program, whereas if you linked your program with a dll, the dll is required.
 Of course, foo.pyd is required if you want to say ``import foo``.
 In